Only available for 2D -> 2D examples,

 Control object for mbo.

-Number of (regular spaced) locations at which to
+Number of (regular spaced) locations at which to sample the

 fun function per dimension.